• Home

 Parenting Tips by Tesa Jones

-Several times in the last couple of weeks, people have asked me to repeat my philosophy on this subject . . . here it is in a nutshell.
+Over the years, people have asked me to repeat my philosophy — as a parent and as a teacher — on this subject . . . here it is in a nutshell.

 During the years when I was teaching, the parents of my toddlers often asked for parenting advice.
 Many of them were first time parents who were struggling with their child; however, some of the parents had several children and were confused because each child reacted differently.